The office drone who would be king: 1999 in cinema

 Which brings us naturally to The Matrix.

 The Matrix was the first R-rated movie I saw in a theater, and to this day I think it absolutely rules.
-Way back in the early 2000s, its influence was everywhere: a video game franchisewith bullet time as a central play mechanic and dark fantasy/sci-fi movies with distinct color schemes and elaborately superhuman fight scenes.
+Way back in the early 2000s, its influence was everywhere: a video game franchise with bullet time as a central play mechanic and dark fantasy/sci-fi movies with distinct color schemes and elaborately superhuman fight scenes.
 But what sticks out to me nowadays, as a friend recently said, is how we ever could have thought it was anything besides a trans metaphor.

 When we first meet Thomas Anderson, he’s asleep at his desk.
+He looks unwell.

 He stays out too late at a club, and the next morning it’s time for his routine workplace humiliation.